 3 Ingredients Peanut Butter Cookies are so easy-to-make!
 Use crunchy natural peanut butter and brown sugar for the best results.

 - 1 cup natural peanut butter, crunchy or creamy (see note)

 - 3/4 cup dark brown sugar

 - 1 large egg

 - granulated sugar, optional

-Adjust oven racks to upper middle and lower middle positions.
-Preheat oven to 350 degrees F. Line two rimmed baking sheet with parchment paper.
+Adjust oven rack to middle position.
+Preheat oven to 350 degrees F. Line two rimmed baking sheets with parchment paper.
+(See oven note)

 Drop dough, about one tablespoon each, onto prepared baking sheets.
 Lightly press tops of cookies with tines of a fork, making a crosshatch pattern.
 Sprinkle lightly with granulated sugar, optional.